Followers

 British capture Revere

-A British patrol at Lincoln almost ended things before they started.
+A British patrol at Lincoln nearly ended things before they began.
 During the chase, Dawes was thrown from his horse while fleeing.
-But Prescott and Revere were taken prisoner.
-Prescott soon escaped British capture and made his way to Concord, but Revere remained a prisoner.
-However, the doughty silversmith resisted interrogation and was soon released and made his way to Lexington where he and John Lowell were dispatched to retrieve a trunk full of incriminating patriot papers at a local tavern.
+But Prescott and Revere were captured.
+Prescott soon escaped British custody and made his way to Concord, but Revere remained a prisoner.
+However, the brave silversmith resisted interrogation and was soon released, heading to Lexington, where he and John Lowell were sent to retrieve a trunk full of incriminating patriot papers from a local tavern.

 A Dearth of Knowledge

-In a sense, the dearth of recorded knowledge on the Mechanics is a good thing, not for historians but for the nation.
-Any records kept, were probably very local and perishable.
-That is, destroyed on completion of the operation.
-Operations security came naturally to those seeking survival in a clandestine war.
-But mistakes are made and can be costly.
-The trunk Revere was sent to retrieve could have provided the British a trove of intelligence that might have snuffed out the flame of rebellion in New England, and thus ended things.
+In a sense, the lack of recorded knowledge on the Mechanics is actually a good thing, not for historians but for the nation.
+Any records kept were likely very local and designed to be temporary—that is, destroyed once the operation was finished.
+Operational security came naturally to those fighting for survival in a secret war.
+However, mistakes happen and can be costly.
+The trunk Revere was sent to retrieve could have provided the British with valuable intelligence that might have extinguished the rebellion in New England, potentially ending the conflict altogether.

 Mechanic reporting intelligence